 Key Stage 4

-Within the cohort of pupils there have been opportunities to study accredited courses from Entry Level 1 through to GCSEs, with 2 pupils also achieving the Bronze Award for Duke of Edinburgh.
+Within the cohort of pupils there have been opportunities to study accredited courses from Entry Level 1 through to GCSEs, with nine pupils achieving the Bronze Award for Duke of Edinburgh.
 Five pupils also achieved the Bronze Arts Award

 Key Stage 5

-44% of pupils exceeded the expected levels of progress with a further 39% of pupils achieving expected levels of progress.
-Pupils studying a range of qualifications from Entry Level to GCSE.
-Four pupils achieved the Bronze Arts Award and five pupils completed the Bronze Duke of Edinburgh award with a further four pupils progressing and completing the Silver Award.
+78% of pupils exceeded the expected levels of progress with a further 12% making expected levels of progress.
+Pupils are studying a range of qualifications from Entry Level to GCSE.
+One pupil achieved the Bronze Arts Award and two pupils completed the Bronze Duke of Edinburgh award with a further four pupils progressing and completing the Silver Award.

 At the end of Year 11 all pupils moved on to complete further study at the school with a range of pathways on offer.
-For pupils in Key Stage 5 the transition point was varied: 3 pupils moved on to employment, 14 pupils moved on to college (including Foundation Learning, Level 1 programmes of study and personalised college provision) and 1 pupil moved to full time social care provision.
-All the destinations demonstrated good or better progress and suitable next steps to reach the goals for the young people involved.
+For pupils in Key Stage 5 the transition point was varied: 1 pupil moved to employment, 5 pupils moved on to specialist college provision, 2 pupils accessed foundation learning at college with a further 5 pupils accessing college to complete level 1 or 2 qualifications.
+Two pupils chose not to access education at post 19.

 For more detailed information about progress please contact the school.

-This year three students took GCSE examinations.
-They studied one or more of the following subjects at GCSE or equivalent English, Mathematics, science.
+This year six students took GCSE examinations.
+They studied one or more of the following subjects at GCSE or equivalent English, Mathematics, Art, Engineering, Childcare and PE.
 All their progress in these subjects has been good or better.
 They worked hard and we are delighted that they all achieved their final awards.
-Across the group they achieved two Level 2 (GCSE grade A – C) qualifications and one Level 1 (GCSE D - G) qualifications.
+Across the group they achieved two Level 2 (GCSE grade 4 - 9) qualifications and nine Level 1 (GCSE 1 - 3) qualifications.

 Many of our students are working at Entry Levels (not yet reaching GCSE levels).
-Seventeen were entered for the certificates in one or more of the following subjects English, mathematics, science, personal social education, information and communication technology (ICT) or art and design.
-All made good or better progress from where they started.
-In English all students who were entered achieved their expected level or above.
-Similarly in mathematics the students succeeded well and we were very pleased with those who surpassed expectations and achieved higher levels including three of the six who gained Entry Level 3.
+Twenty five pupils were entered for the certificates in one or more of the following subjects English, mathematics, personal social education and information and communication technology (ICT).
+80% of pupils achieved the accreditations that they were entered for.

 For more information please contact the school